The 2020 Census at Red Lake Nation

 In addition to the net undercount of Native Americans living on reservations, the 2020 census has proved, overall, to be inaccurate.
 By the Bureau’s estimate, the “Black or African American” population was undercounted by 3.30%, the “Hispanic or Latino” population by 4.99%, and the overall population was by 782,000.

 Want to keep reading?
-Download our pdf guide using the button below.
+Download our pdf case study using the button below.